jbilander/Amiga_DB23_video_adapter/README.md

 - **HSync and VSync** are passed through a dual non-inverting Schmitt-trigger buffer (U1) to reduce jitter and noise on the sync lines.
 - **RGB signals** are routed through a THS7374 4-channel video amplifier (U3) with its low-pass filter enabled.
-This effectively removes the horizontal banding and "jailbar" interference patterns commonly seen when connecting an Amiga's 15 kHz signal to LCD displays.
+This effectively removes the "jailbar" interference patterns commonly seen when connecting an Amiga's 15 kHz signal to LCD displays.
   > ⚠️ A 15 kHz-capable display is required.
 See [15khz.wikidot.com](http://15khz.wikidot.com/)
   > for compatible monitors.